 By six months of age cats can have kittens and dogs can have puppies.
-Many people wait too long to get this operation done, thinking their pet is still just a baby themselves.
+Many people wait too long to get this operation done, thinking their companion animal is still just a baby themselves.
 But before they know it, they have a litter of kittens or a litter of puppies that they’ll need to find homes for, and finding a loving, responsible home for each animal isn’t always that easy!

 What’s more, if those animals don’t get spayed or neutered they will have babies too - meaning more loving, responsible, forever homes will need to be found.